byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<serhack>** @rehrar is our hero
 **\<rehrar>** We'll be in contact.
 **\<serhack>** I vote for rehrar
-**\<msvb-mob>** rehrar: By the way, you made an excellent mention of the hardware wallet project in your coffee table chat, and thank you so much for telling people that Monero is not just about XMR but also about Kovir and a bunch of other stuff.
+**\<msvb-mob>** rehrar: By the way, you made an excellent mention of the hardware wallet project in your coffee table chat, and thank you so much for telling people that ByteRub is not just about XMR but also about Kovir and a bunch of other stuff.
 **\<msvb-mob>** Right on there.
 **\<vp11>** the hero we don't deserve, but the one we need.
 **\<sgp>** Since no one is here to discuss the Vienna events, we will proceed to #5.
 We can come back if they show up later
 **\<rehrar>** thanks guys :) sgp, what's next?
 **\<sgp>** 5.
 Upcoming Meetups
-**\<sgp>** Monero Toronto has a meetup on Wednesday 29 November https://www.meetup.com/Toronto-Monero-Meetup/events/242746564/
+**\<sgp>** ByteRub Toronto has a meetup on Wednesday 29 November https://www.meetup.com/Toronto-ByteRub-Meetup/events/242746564/
-**\<sgp>** Monero London has a meetup on Thursday 16 November https://www.meetup.com/Monero-London/events/244993948/
+**\<sgp>** ByteRub London has a meetup on Thursday 16 November https://www.meetup.com/ByteRub-London/events/244993948/
 **\<msvb-mob>** sgp: I'm quite comfortable in broadcasting in every direction.
-**\<sgp>** Monero Portugal has several meetups on Wednesday 15 November and Sunday 19 November.
-Join #monero-pt (IRC only, no relays) or PM /u/M-alMen for details and to confirm attendance https://www.reddit.com/r/Monero/comments/7c59jy/monero_meetup_in_portugal_15_and_19_november_join/
+**\<sgp>** ByteRub Portugal has several meetups on Wednesday 15 November and Sunday 19 November.
+Join #monero-pt (IRC only, no relays) or PM /u/M-alMen for details and to confirm attendance https://www.reddit.com/r/ByteRub/comments/7c59jy/monero_meetup_in_portugal_15_and_19_november_join/
-**\<sgp>** There will be a Monero meetup in Munich on Wednesday 22 November https://www.reddit.com/r/Monero/comments/7c9dz0/the_first_monero_munich_meetup_takes_place_on/
+**\<sgp>** There will be a ByteRub meetup in Munich on Wednesday 22 November https://www.reddit.com/r/ByteRub/comments/7c9dz0/the_first_monero_munich_meetup_takes_place_on/
 **\<sgp>** There will be more meetups not listed here for many of the groups receiving the Meetup Kits.
-I will post all these meetups to /r/MoneroCommunity as soon as I receive more details.
+I will post all these meetups to /r/ByteRubCommunity as soon as I receive more details.
 Keep an eye out for them.
 List of groups receiving a kit: https://taiga.getmonero.org/project/sgp-monero-meetup-kit/wiki/selected-organizations
 **\<sgp>** Does anyone know of other events coming up, or would like to speak about one of these?
 **\<msvb-mob>** You think we can keep our events page up to date?
 **\<msvb-mob>** None of those cool meetings are advertised.